 5:58 What you want, what you want, what you want, is passion.
 It is beyond interest.
 You need 20 interests, and then one of them, one of them might grab you, one of them might engage you more than anything else, and then you may have found your greatest love, in comparison to all the other things that interest you, and that's what passion is.

 6:21 I have a friend, proposed to his sweetie.
 He was an economically rational person.
 He said to his sweetie, "Let us marry.
 Let us merge our interests."

-8:38 One was a great career.
+8:39 One was a great career.
 One was a missed opportunity.
-But then, there are some of you, in spite of all these excuses, you will find, you will find your passion, and you'll still fail.
+But then, there are some of you who, in spite of all these excuses, you will find, you will find your passion.
+And you'll still fail.

-10:19 Course, I had to tell him that the building was for adults only and to get out.
+10:19 Course, I had to tell him the building was for adults only, and to get out.
 He mumbled something about his mother, and I told him she'd probably find him outside anyway.
 Last time I saw him, he was on the stairs crying.
-(Laughter) What a wimp.
-(Laughter)

-12:12 Do you, do you really want to use your family, do you really ever want to look at your spouse and your kid and see your jailers?
-There was something you could have said to your kid when he or she said, "I have a dream."
-You could have said, looked the kid in the face, and said, "Go for it, kid, just like I did."
-But you won't be able to say that because you didn't.
+12:12 Do you really want to use your family, do you really ever want to look at your spouse and your kid, and see your jailers?
+There was something you could have said to your kid, when he or she said, "I have a dream."
+You could have said — looked the kid in the face and said, "Go for it, kid!
+Just like I did."
+But you won't be able to say that, because you didn't.
 So you can't.
-(Laughter)

 13:33 You're afraid to pursue your passion.
 You're afraid to look ridiculous.
 You're afraid to try.
 You're afraid you may fail.
 Great friend, great spouse, great parent, great career.
 Is that not a package?
 Is that not who you are?
 How can you be one without the other?
 But you're afraid.